wuz/nix-darwin-browsers/README.md

         modules = [
           home-manager.darwinModules.home-manager
           {
-            imports = [
-              # Importing `floorp-darwin` module will setup the nixpkgs floorp package
+            # Use the overlay provided by this package
-              floorp-darwin.darwinModules.home-manager
-            ];
+            nixpkgs.overlays = [ inputs.nix-darwin-browsers.overlay ];
             home-manager.users.${username} = {
-              programs.floorp = {
+              programs.firefox = {
-                # This will install the floorp package from `floorp-nix-darwin` module
                 enable = true;
+                # Package provided by overlay (or use zen-browser-bin)
+                package = pkgs.floorp-bin;
                 policies = {
                   # This will enable the policies.json file for floorp
                   # These will disable auto updates for floorp since it's managed by Nix